11ty/11ty-website/docs/copy.md

 };
 ```

-For example, in the above code sample `css` is not currently a recognized Eleventy template, but Eleventy will search for any `*.css` files inside of the input directory and copy them to output (keeping directory structure).
+In the above code sample `css` is not currently a recognized Eleventy template, but Eleventy will search for any `*.css` files inside of the input directory and copy them to output (keeping directory structure).

 You might want to use this for images by adding `"jpg"`, `"png"`, or maybe even `"webp"`.